 Essentially, if an organization is hired to handle, use, distribute, or access protected health information (PHI), they likely qualify as a BA under HIPAA regulation.

 The quick rule to remember with Business Associates: before you share PHI, you must have a BAA in place.
-That’s the easiest way to protect your practice or organization in the event of a breach, which we’ll discuss in more detail below.
+A HIPAA Business Associate Agreement is the easiest way to protect your practice or organization in the event of a breach, which we’ll discuss in more detail below.

 Compliancy Group’s web-based compliance solution, The Guard, comes equipped with everything you and your organization need to manage your HIPAA Business Associates.